Closed string deformations in open string field theory III: ${\cal N}=2$ worldsheet localization: localization of open-closed couplings

 reported in \cite{Maccaferri:2018vwo}, it is evident that the (4-open,0-closed) and (2-open,1-closed) terms contribute into the effective action $\tilde{{S}}^{(\mu)}$ at zero momentum as (completing squares)

-Carefully inspecting the definitions \eqref{eq:defAux1} and \eqref{eq:defAux2}, the first and the second term in the expression \eqref{eq:above1} (as well as the third term with an overall minus sign) can be seen to be negative definite (see also the $\text{D}(-1)/\text{D3}$ example below).
+Carefully inspecting the definitions \eqref{eq:defAux1} and \eqref{eq:defAux2} (and assuming we are working in a unitary sector of the total matter CFT), all terms in the expression \eqref{eq:above1} can be seen to be negative semi-definite (where semi- is accounting for the possibility that our set of auxiliary fields may not be linearly independent).
 This shows that provided that the \emph{(deformed) generalized ADHM constraints}

 are solvable, the corresponding matter fields $(\mathbb{V}_{1/2}^\pm)^\ast$ (and the respective string field $\varphi^\ast$) determine, to the given order in perturbation theory, a global minimum of the effective potential